-For this paper, you will choose to research (1) a disease/condition and (2) a marginalized population to research.
-You will critically evaluate a current policy or practice within an institution that that you engage with regularly, and (2) create a handout for a future or current place of practice to educate peers/staff/colleagues about how to create an inclusive environment to promote health equity.
-As part of this assignment, you will complete a peer review of a fellow students' paper to engage in the peer review process and to help to better prepare your own paper for submission.
+For this paper, you will choose to research (1) a disease/condition and (2) a marginalized population and the interaction between those two.
+You will critically evaluate current care of that condition for the population and create a framework for a future or current place of practice to educate peers/staff/colleagues about how to generate an inclusive environment to promote health equity.
+As part of this assignment, you will complete a peer review of a fellow students' paper to engage in the peer review process and to help to better prepare your own paper for completion/submission.